tristankitto/ANDIE/README.md

 - Invert colours
     - This filter will invert the image's colours.
 This is done by taking the RGB value of each pixel and setting the new RGB value to 255 (the maximum value for RGB) minus the current RGB value.
 - Brightness/Contrast
     - This filter will change the brightness and contrast of the image.
-The user selects the brightness and contrast using 2 sliders.
+The user selects the brightness and contrast using two sliders.
 These sliders will automatically update the images brightness and contrast as they are moved and then the user can either accept, continue adjusting, or cancel the action.
 - Remove solid background
     - This operation attempts to remove the background of an image.
 It will set the pixels that it determines to be the background as transparent pixels.
 This operation works best for images with solid, mostly monochromatic backgrounds.
 - Remove transparency